-Once you have added new exceptions run your data through again to quality check your updated filter.
-Repeat step 6-8 as many times as you have to to reach your target quality rate.
-At Besedo we aim at 95% accuracy as a minimum and for most of our filters we reach higher.
+Once you have added new exceptions, run your data through again to quality-check your updated filter.
+Repeat steps 6-8 as often as possible to reach your target quality rate.
+At Besedo, we aim at 95% accuracy as a minimum, and we reach higher for most of our filters.

 If you are not 100% certain that all ads matched by the refusal filter should be refused, then you should send matches for manual review instead.
 Otherwise, you run the risk of ruining your user experience.

 If you follow Kevin’s 8 steps you should be well-equipped to create your own accurate filters.

 If you want to improve your abilities in filter management even further, we offer training sessions where our expert filter managers will teach you all about regular expressions and rules crafting through step-by-step guides and exercises.

 The DSA: An executive summary of the new online rules for platform businesses

 Here’s a friendly guide, an executive summary if you will, to be compliant with the Digital Services Act for online businesses.

 Content filtering vs content moderation: The key to scaling